Visit Haute-Savoie in 7 days

 Thonon les Bains: end of day and night in Thonon

-To end your day gently, nothing beats a stop in Thonon-les-Bains, a lively and elegant spa resort situated between lake and mountains.
+To end your day gently, nothing beats a stop in Thonon-les-Bains, a lively and elegant spa town situated between lake and mountains.
 In late afternoon, stroll along the Belvédère promenade, which offers an exceptional panorama of the port and Lake Léman.
-Then descend to the port of Rives via the historic funicular (or on foot for the more motivated): this peaceful neighborhood, with the atmosphere of a fishing village, is ideal for an aperitif on the terrace or dinner with your feet in the water.
+Then descend to the Rives port via the historic funicular (or on foot for the more motivated): this peaceful neighborhood, with the air of a fishing village, is ideal for a terrace aperitif or a dinner with your feet in the water.

 Thonon les bains

-In the evening, choose a digestive walk along the quays or a moment of relaxation at the Thonon thermal baths if you stay during the week.
+In the evening, opt for a digestive walk along the quays or a relaxing moment at the Thonon thermal baths, if you stay during the week.
 Regarding accommodation, the town offers a wide choice of hotels, guest rooms, and residences.
-For a fully comfortable stay, favor establishments with lake views or located in the historic center, just steps from restaurants and cafés.
-A perfect setting to recharge your batteries before continuing your Haute-Savoie journey.
+For a comfortable stay, prefer establishments with lake views or located in the historic center, just steps from restaurants and cafes.
+A perfect setting to recharge before continuing your Haute-Savoie journey.

-Here are some quality establishments for a successful dinner, combining local cuisine, charming setting, and friendly atmosphere just steps from the lake:
+Here are some quality establishments for a successful dinner, combining local cuisine, charming settings, and a friendly atmosphere just steps from the lake:

 Ô Vent d’Anges

-Located very close to the belvédère with views over Léman, this restaurant offers modern, creative homemade cuisine, prepared with fresh and noble products.
+Located near the belvedere with views of Léman, this restaurant offers modern, creative homemade cuisine made with fresh and high-quality products.
 The welcome is warm, in a contemporary industrial-inspired decor.
-Open Tuesday to Saturday, lunch and dinner service.
-An ideal address for a refined gustatory experience.
+Open from Tuesday to Saturday, lunch and dinner service.
+An ideal address for a refined culinary experience.

 La Brasserie du Général

-Founded in 1864, this historic brasserie offers quality traditional cuisine served in a renovated bistro ambiance.
-Possible lake view terrace, authentic atmosphere, seasonal dishes, and recognized quality service for several generations.
+Founded in 1864, this historic brasserie offers quality traditional cuisine served in a renovated bistro atmosphere.
+Possible lake view terrace, authentic ambiance, seasonal dishes, and recognized service quality for several generations.
 Open Monday to Saturday, continuous service.

 Le Temps d’M